 - Conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person; - Imposing age or developmentally inappropriate expectations on children.
 These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction; - Seeing or hearing the ill-treatment of another; - Serious bullying, causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.

-Emotional abuse indicators
+Emotional abuse indicators Physical indicators Behavioural indicators

-Physical indicators Behavioural indicators
+- Poor attachment relationship

-Poor attachment relationship Unresponsive / neglectful behaviour towards the child's emotional needs Low self-esteem Unhappiness; anxiety Withdrawn; insecure Attention seeking
+- Unresponsive / neglectful behaviour towards the child's emotional needs

 - Persistent negative comments about the child

 - Inappropriate or inconsistent expectations

 - Self-harm